Tennessee

 Based on Tennessee state law, the Governor had ten days to either sign or veto the bill.
 By taking no action, the bill will automatically become law without a signature, which was the case with the state's sports betting bill.
 All sports betting in Tennessee is done online.
 This is not a standard layout among states with legalized sports betting, but it has worked well for Tennessee.

-By November 2020, four mobile sportsbooks were available to accept wagers in the state, including BetMGM, DraftKings, FanDuel, and the lesser-known Action 24/7.
+By November 2020, four mobile sportsbooks were available to accept wagers in the state, including BetMGM, DraftKings, and FanDuel.
 Because Tennessee does not have casinos or retail betting locations, these sportsbooks were able to obtain a license without having to partner with a retail facility, which is common amongst most states with sports betting legislation.

 Further expansion of the mobile betting market seems imminent, especially since the Tennessee Sports Wagering Advisory Committee took over the process of granting licenses and overseeing the sports betting industry in 2022.